 In the United States, medical devices are classified into one of three classes - Class I, II or III.
 The class to which the device is assigned determines, among other things, the type of pre-marketing submission/application required for FDA clearance to market.
 If the device is classified as Class I or II, and if it is not exempt, a 510(k) pre-market notification will be required for marketing.
-Under FDA regulations, Class I devices are subject to general controls (for example, labeling, pre-market notification and adherence to Quality System Regulations ("QSRs") requirements).
-Class III devices receive marketing clearance through a 510(k) pre-market notification.
+Under FDA regulations, Class I devices are mostly subject to general controls (for example, labeling, pre-market notification and adherence to Quality System Regulations ("QSRs") requirements).
+Class II devices typically receive marketing clearance through a 510(k) pre-market notification.
 For Class III devices, a pre-market approval ("PMA") application will be required unless the device is a pre-amendments device (on the market prior to the passage of the medical device amendments in 1976, or substantially equivalent to such a device) and PMAs have not been called for.
 In that case, a 510(k) will be the route to market.
-A 510(k) clearance will be granted if the submitted information establishes that the proposed device is substantially equivalent to a legally marketed Class I or II medical device, or to a Class III medical device for which the FDA has not called for a PMA.
-The FDA may determine that a proposed device is not substantially equivalent to a legally marketed device or that additional information or data are needed before a substantial equivalence determination can be made.
+A 510(k) clearance will be granted if the submitted information establishes that the proposed device is substantially equivalent to a legally marketed Class I or II medical device, or to a Class III medical device or that additional information or data are needed before a substantial equivalence determination can be made.
 A request for additional data may require that clinical studies and/or non-clinical studies of the device's safety and effectiveness be performed.